SeanVenz/codechum/Lesson2/Topic18.md

 .centered-box {
   width: 200px;
   height: 200px;
-  background-color: lightblue;
   margin: auto;
 }
 ```

 In this example, the `.centered-box` class is applied to a `<div>` element.
-The `width` and `height` properties define the dimensions of the box, and the `background-color` property sets the background color to light blue.
+The `width` and `height` properties define the dimensions of the box.
 The `margin: auto;` rule centers the box horizontally within its parent container.
 Since no specific values are provided for the top, right, bottom, or left margins, the `auto` value evenly distributes the margins, achieving the desired centered effect.

 ### Controlling Width and Height